Office of Safety Innovation and Cooperative Research

 Safety and Infrastructure Research (SIR)

 The SIR branch manages research projects for the Divisions of Right of Way and Land Surveys, Maintenance, and Equipment.
 We work with our customers to identify research needs and develop plans for conducting the research.
 We also work to secure funding, execute and monitor contracts, and manage research efforts.
 Typically, research is performed by the Advanced Highway Maintenance and Construction Technology (AHMCT) Research Center at UC Davis, but we also work with other California facilities such as Sacramento State University and University of California at Riverside.
-Although research can cover any topic, our Customers have recently focused on snow fighting efforts, work zone safety, maintenance operations efficiencies, and advanced surveying equipment and methods.
+Although research may cover any topic, our Customers have been focused on snow fighting efforts, work zone safety, maintenance operations efficiencies, and advanced surveying equipment and methods.